 - Journées du Patrimoine (Heritage Days):

-On the third weekend in September, you can enjoy the opportunity to visit various museums and historic sites that aren’t open to the public at any other time.
+On the third weekend in late September, you can enjoy the opportunity to visit various museums and historic sites that aren’t open to the public at any other time.

 Usually, admission is free, however, it’s a good idea to do your research as some sites are by reservation only and you don’t want to be disappointed.